 Survival rates following a stroke have improved.
 The national focus looks at how stroke can be prevented, treated quickly and how people can be supported following a stroke.

-Stroke is also a risk factor for vascular dementia, and the risk of cognitive impairment is doubled post stroke.
+Stroke is also a risk factor for vascular dementia and depression, and the risk of cognitive impairment is doubled post stroke.
 Currently, there are very limited treatments for both stroke and dementia, highlighting a huge unmet need within this area.